LAC-Bioinformatics-Education-Forum/LACBioinfoEdForum_Webpage/content/authors/admin/_index.md

 ---
 ## **Registration** :memo:
-You can register to the LAC [here](https://www.iscb.org/la2022-register).
+You can register to the LAC Forum on Bioinformatics Education 2022 [here](https://www.iscb.org/la2022-register).

 ---
 ## **Detailed description of the event and brief history**